Emily Donovan

-Emily Donovan (born 1997 or 1998) is an English footballer who plays as a midfielder for London Bees in the FA Women's Championship.
+Emily Donovan (born 16 February 1997) is an English footballer who plays as a midfielder for Wimbledon in the FA Women's National League.

 Career

 Having come through the youth team at Yeovil Town, she signed her first contract with the club in 2015.
-She was released at the end of the 2016 season, and signed for Oxford United in February 2017.
+She left at the end of the 2016 season, and signed for Oxford United in February 2017.
 She returned to Yeovil Town in 2018 before joining Lewes in 2019.
 On 1 February 2021, she was signed by London Bees.

+She joined Wimbledon in 2021.
+She was recognised as the players player by her team in a season where the team were promoted.